 If you want more than relaxation, the annual Festival Berlin-Wannsee in mid-summer is quite the party.

 Located in the middle of the lake on the charming island of Lindwerder, they present something new each year.
 Take a boat to the festival to enjoy a full day of music and dancing.Continue to 3 of 5 below.

 Visitor Information for Wannsee in Berlin

 Address: Wannseebadweg 25, Berlin

-Getting there: take S-Bahn S7 or S1 to "Wannsee" or "Nikolassee"' from central S-Bahn stations which only takes about 45 minutes.
+Getting there: Take S-Bahn S7 or S1 to "Wannsee" or "Nikolassee"'.
+From central Berlin, it only takes about 45 minutes.
 It is a 10-minute walk to the lake.
-Some visitors really work up a sweat by taking the 2-hour bike ride in from the city.
+Some visitors really work up a sweat by taking the 2-hour bike ride in from the city center.
 There is also free parking for those that drive in.

 Admission: 5.50 euros (3.50 euros reduced)